Dotdash Meredith and Yahoo Inc. may earn commission or revenue on some items through the links below.

 Things to Consider Before Buying a Vacuum

 There are various types of vacuums: upright, corded, cordless, handheld, stick, and canister.
+There are even robot vacuums that do all the work for you — however, be ready to spend more than $200.
 While they all do the same job, choosing the right one for you and your space will make vacuuming a more pleasant experience (we promise).
 Generally, upright and canister vacuums have more power, but they are bulkier cleaning machines and usually need to be plugged in.
-So, evaluate how much suction power you really need for your household's everyday messes.
-If convenience is your top priority, a cordless stick vacuum, like the Eufy by Anker HomeVac H30, gets the job done, is easy to maneuver, and small enough to store almost anywhere in your home.
+So, evaluate how much suction power you need for your household's everyday messes.
+(Speaking of messes, if you want a product that both vacuums and mops, you may want to consider a wet-dry vacuum.)
+If convenience is your top priority, a cordless stick vacuum, like the Eufy by Anker HomeVac H30, gets the job done, is easy to maneuver, and is small enough to store almost anywhere in your home.

 Ideally, you want a HEPA (High-Efficiency Particulate Air) filter that can trap allergens and dirt particles.
 If your vacuum doesn’t have a HEPA filter, look for one with a filter that's easy to wash or replace.
 Some of the vacuums on this list don't have a HEPA filter, and that's part of what you sacrifice when opting for a cheaper vacuum, so consider that when making your choice.
 Our pick for pet owners, the Moosoo K23 Cordless Stick Vacuum, has a HEPA filter.

-Purvi Parikh, MD, allergist and immunologist at NYU Langone Health, says a HEPA filter cleans your carpet and the air in your home.
+Purvi Parikh, MD, allergist and immunologist at NYU Langone Health, says a HEPA filter cleans your carpet and the air in your home, making it ideal for those with allergies.
 "It will trap particles and molecules, so they do not go back into the air," she says.
 "This helps with virus particles, which is big in a pandemic, and because viruses tend to be worse in allergy and asthma sufferers."

 If your vacuum is cumbersome or hard to maneuver in your space, you’ll avoid using it.
 Consider what works best for your home and layout.
 If you have mobility issues or struggle with pushing a vacuum around, consider a canister vacuum like the Eureka Whirlwind Bagless Canister Vacuum Cleaner.
 Typically, upright vacuums are a little more difficult to maneuver, while cordless stick vacuums are easier to use.
 All of the vacuums on our list were easy to push around and navigate through our living room obstacle course.